 Confused?
 Let me elaborate.
 If your home is equipped with HomeKit devices, you can efficiently operate all of them with your iPhone in just a single tap.
 By pasting the NFC tags on your lamps or lights or anything, you can control the devices with a tap.
 So, you can turn the lights on or off with a tapping of your iPhone.
 You can also change the mood lighting and much more with these devices.
-The reason why I said iOS 13 running iPhones because the new update comes with a bunch of shortcuts to implement such actions.
+The reason why I said iOS 13 or iOS 14 running iPhones because the new update comes with a bunch of shortcuts to implement such actions.
 So, let’s see how it works!

-How to Use NFC to Control your Home with iPhone in iOS 13
+How to Use NFC to Control your Home with iPhone

 Step #1.
 Stick the NFC tag on the HomeKit appliances you wish to control.

 Step #2.
 Launch the Shortcuts app on your iPhone to create a command/trigger.

 Step #3.
 Tap on the Automation (Middle icon on the bottom), then tap the Create Personal Automation.

 Step #4.
 Scroll Down and tap on NFC setting from the pop-up menu and select choose next to Tap an NFC Tag to scan the NFC Tag.

 Step #5.
 Once you have scanned a tag, give it a name and tap on the Next button.